Words of Love: The Beatles' version

 The Beatles recorded a cover version of the song on October 18, 1964 for the UK album Beatles for Sale.
-It first appeared in the U.S. on the album Beatles VI.
+It first appeared in the US on the album Beatles VI.
 It was also on a 7-inch extended play, Beatles for Sale No. 2, released by Parlophone/EMI in 1965.
 John Lennon and Paul McCartney, who were fans of Holly, sang in harmony with George Harrison, holding to the vocal and instrumental sound of Holly's original as well as they could.
 Before their big break, the group had performed the song live between 1958 and 1962, with Lennon and Harrison singing.
 For the official release, though, Lennon and McCartney shared vocal duties.
 The song only took two takes, along with a vocal overdub.
+The mono mix is longer than the stereo mix.